Approved Mortgage Corporation logo

 • 30+ years of operating history since 1992 with established track record in mortgage lending

-• Multi-state lender serving Indiana, Kentucky, Tennessee, Michigan, and Florida with regional expertise
+• Multi-state lender serving Indiana, Kentucky, Tennessee, Michigan, and Florida with regional experience context

 • Partnerships with 20+ investors enabling diverse loan product options including Conventional, FHA, VA, USDA, and Jumbo programs